Prospect flood map & planning overlays

 Is Prospect flood-prone?

-Very little of Prospect carries a mapped flood overlay (the Blacktown average is 7%).
+Flood mapping covers Prospect and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 7%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Prospect bushfire-prone?